 - Compound – Many people consider this the most harrowing type of fracture.
 A compound fracture is a break in which the broken bone protrudes directly through the skin.
 Because compound fractures entail both a broken bone and an open wound, they run a very high risk of infection.

-The proper diagnosis of a fracture requires an experienced medical professional who will conduct X-rays and other tests as soon as possible after an accident.
+The proper diagnosis of a fracture requires an experienced medical professional.
+They need to conduct X-rays and other tests as soon as possible after an accident.

 The medical expenses associated with fractured bones from automobile collisions often create a significant financial burden for the victims.
 You may require a cast, surgery, physical therapy, or ongoing care, and these expenses can be tremendous.
 However, you should not be financially responsible for medical bills for injuries that came about through no fault of your own.
-In such a situation, you should be entitled to compensation for these costs.
+You should be entitled to compensation for these costs in such a situation.

-Moreover, the driver who caused the crash should be held responsible for:
+Moreover, the driver who caused the crash should be held responsible for the following:

 - Any wages you may have lost because of missed work due to your fracture.

-- Long-term income loss if you can no longer perform the work you had before the accident or in the event that you are no longer able to work at all.
-For those with physically demanding jobs, a serious fracture is potentially career-ending.
+- Long-term income loss if you can no longer perform the work you had before the accident or in the event that you cannot work at all.
+For those with physically demanding jobs, a severe fracture is potentially career-ending.

-- The physical pain, mental suffering, and emotional stress that come about due to a serious accident.
+- The physical pain, mental suffering, and emotional stress that comes about due to a severe accident.

 Contact Us

-If you have suffered broken bones in an automobile collision in Oklahoma City, and you were not at fault, Abel Law Firm is ready to fight to secure the compensation you deserve to help you through your recovery.
+If you have suffered bone fractures from car accidents in Oklahoma City, and you were not at fault, Abel Law Firm is ready to fight to secure the compensation you deserve to help you through your recovery.
 Through our decades of experience representing the victims of accidents and injuries, we understand how stressful and challenging life can be after sustaining a fracture in a car crash.
 We’ll work hard to obtain a fair outcome for you while you focus on getting other aspects of your life and your health back on track.

 Call us at (405) 239-7046, or contact us online today and speak to one of our experienced attorneys about your legal options.